-Both, historical and instrumental earthquake records are incomplete by their nature.
-The main sources for incompleteness of historical data are:
+Historical and instrumental earthquake records are incomplete.
+The main sources for incompletness of historical data are:

-- Lack of historical records (e.g., due to low past population density; absence of chronologists; lack of interest; intensities not reaching a record threshold [Gutdeutsch and Hammerl, 1999]; other events distracting from earthquakes [e.g., war, social and political circumstances, other natural disasters]); - Ambiguity of descriptions that do not allow parameterizing earthquakes (time, intensity, location); - Lack or insufficient historical earthquake research.
+- Lack of historical records (e.g., due to low past population density; absence of chronologists; lack of interest; intensities not reaching a record threshold [Gutdeutsch and Hammerl, 1999]; other events distracting from earthquakes [e.g., war, social and political circumstances, other natural disasters]); - Ambiguity of descriptions that do not allow parameterize earthquakes (time, intensity, location); - Lack or insufficient historical earthquake research.